RRFdev/PaleoDelights/README.md

 ![image](https://user-images.githubusercontent.com/40174427/83354071-57605700-a389-11ea-8dbb-d2fe0ae7346f.png)

-Clicking any of the menu items opens up a screen detailing the selection and the user can then opt to place orders and add to cart.
+Tapping on any of the menu items opens up a screen detailing the selection and the user can then opt to place orders and add to cart.

 ![image](https://user-images.githubusercontent.com/40174427/83354081-6a732700-a389-11ea-936a-bbba4f98df1b.png)

+Once orders are placed the user is then returned to the menu items screen with amount marker labels added to the menu items.
+The user can proceed to tap on any other menu items, place orders, return the menu items screen and repeat as desired.

 ![image](https://user-images.githubusercontent.com/40174427/83354101-87a7f580-a389-11ea-8904-487e6564e149.png)

 ![image](https://user-images.githubusercontent.com/40174427/83354117-9bebf280-a389-11ea-8ded-39d4d663911c.png)